Join us on this virtual tour of the farm, we hope this will inspire you to come and visit the farm in person!

-Here’s a map of at The Oak Tree for 2014.
-Our plans are always evolving, so this is a snapshot of our current activities and plans.
+This is a map of the Oak Tree.
+Our plans are always evolving, so this is a just a snapshot of current activities.

-Two and a half acres at the bottom of the field are dedicated to our vegetable Community Supported Agriculture (CSA) scheme where we grow vegetables with no artificial chemicals and only natural fertilisers for over fifty local households, all of whom are very much involved in the day to day running of the farm.
+Two and a half acres at the bottom of the field are dedicated to our vegetable Community Supported Agriculture (CSA) scheme where we grow vegetables with no artificial chemicals and only natural fertilisers for local households, all of whom are very much involved in the day to day work at the farm.

 Our weekly vegetable shares offer CSA members completely seasonal and utterly fresh vegetables.

 We don’t buy in any vegetables, everything that goes into the boxes is grown on the farm, which is unusual: most veg box schemes import at least some veg from other farm or even overseas.
 We don’t ever as it goes against our philosophy of low carbon, ultra local food production.

 So we eat with the seasons, enjoying gluts, and improvising through less plentiful times, together.

 The traditional hungry gap of April/May is a always a challenge, a challenge which we tackle in several ways: